The unanimous opinion was that we were 10 times better

 One date, without Maureen.
 Doug plays drums on some songs (Cool It Down, Rock And Roll, Head Held High).

-Press article: Second Fret, second management (source unknown) by Frank Gruber with one b&w photo showing Ed Vincent 2nd Fret manager posing at the entrance near the felt board window with the Velvet Underground gig dates.
+Press article: Second Fret, second management, in the Distant Drummer (publication date unknown) by Frank Gruber with one b&w photo showing Ed Vincent 2nd Fret manager posing at the entrance near the felt board window with the Velvet Underground gig dates.

 Setlist: I'm Waiting For The Man, What Goes On, Rock And Roll, I'll Be Your Mirror, New Age, Head Held High, Train Comin' Round The Bend, Oh!
 Sweet Nuthin'.